 Open Jam is a game jam with 🖤.
-At Open Jam, you build an open-source video game over the weekend, rate other creators’ games, and compete for a chance to have your game featured at All Things Open, a premier open source conference.
+At Open Jam, you build an open-source video game over the weekend, rate other creators’ games, and compete for delicious open source karma.
 Open Jam is a game jam that promotes open source games and game creation tools.

 Using open source tools is highly encouraged!

 What we want to do with Open Jam is promote not only open source games, but open source game creation tools as well.
 This jam encourages use of open source game engines, authoring tools, and platforms, and Creative Common assets, and to link those tools in your submission.
 Anything open source in your game creation process is encouraged!
 Open Jam is all about open games and open game development.

 Open Jam will be a 80 hour Jam based on a theme.

 If you’re looking for open source game creation tools to try, we have a list below.
 We encourage any openly licensed game engine, framework, or library, but it is not a strict requirement.
 For non-code assets like music and sprites, anything marked with Creative Commons is welcome, or you can create your own!
 Make the greatest game you can by bringing together the best of the open world.

 At the end of the weekend, release your game and code to the world, play other participants' games, and rate them.